Terry McLaurin Player Prop Bets for NFL Week 8 | Washington vs. Denver 10/31/2021

 Matchup vs. Denver

-- The 236.3 yards per game the Broncos are conceding through the air makes them the NFL's eighth-ranked pass defense.
+- The 236.3 yards per game the Broncos are allowing through the air makes them the NFL's eighth-ranked pass defense.

-- The Broncos have given up eight touchdowns through the air (1.1 per game).
-They are seventh in the NFL in that category.
+- At 1.1 passing TDs allowed per game, the Broncos defense is ranked seventh in the NFL.

 Recent Performances

-- In last week's matchup with the Packers, McLaurin caught seven passes for 122 yards (17.4 yards per reception) and scored one touchdown while being targeted 12 times.
+- In last week's outing against the Packers, McLaurin was targeted 12 times, totaling 122 yards on seven receptions (averaging 17.4 yards per grab) while scoring one touchdown.

-- McLaurin has 196 receiving yards on 15 catches (31 targets) with one touchdown in his last three games, averaging 65.3 yards per game.
+- McLaurin has grabbed 15 passes (on 31 targets) for 196 yards (65.3 per game) and one touchdown over his last three games.

 McLaurin's Washington Teammates